peredo98/AMSS-Backend/README.md

 To fill your local database you need to do the following steps:

-1. Download the Vectors.txt from <https://drive.google.com/file/d/1PvNtaSKuFYAo1ZC5dKNNMdLr9eAO0UcT/view> and put it in the `testFoulder` folder.
+1. Download the Vectors.txt from <https://drive.google.com/file/d/1PvNtaSKuFYAo1ZC5dKNNMdLr9eAO0UcT/view> and put it in the `testFolder` folder.

-2. Compile and run the `fullDB.cpp` file.
-It will take a few minutes, don't worry.
+2. Compile and run the `fullDB.cpp` file inside the same folder than above.
+It will take a minute, don't worry.

 Now, you should have stored 100,000 people with name, lastname, age, id, gender, a descriptor vector and its image.